-- 11.1 The Council conducted the bi-annual STAR survey through ARP Research in April 2018, and will be doing so again in 2020, with the specific aim of obtaining customer feedback through a survey of general needs tenants, all sheltered tenants and leaseholders.
+- 11.1 The Council conducted the bi-annual STAR survey through ARP Research in April 2018, and will be doing so again in 2021 (delayed in 2020 due to Covid-19), with the specific aim of obtaining customer feedback through a survey of general needs tenants, all sheltered tenants and leaseholders.
 In 2018, there was an increased response rate from tenants and leaseholders on previous surveys.
 Questions were centred on Colchester Borough Homes performance, tenant satisfaction with their homes, neighbourhood and services.
 The survey also attempted to identify tenants' priorities on where we focus the provision of non-statutory services.
-It is planned to repeat the STAR survey during 2020 and the report of the results will be made available to Cabinet and Members, to inform decision-making. - 11.2 Consultation was previously undertaken as part of the process to review spending plans given the impact of the Governments previous rent reduction policy.
-A task and finish group was held with a number of tenants and leaseholders on the Asset Management investment plans of the Housing Futures Programme.
-One of the outcomes of this was that the views of tenants and leaseholders were generally in line with the proposed investment programme.
-Since that time, the Governments rent reduction policy has ended, and as a consequence, the Council will be reviewing its HRA Asset Management Strategy in 2020, and carrying out consultation as part of this work.
+It is planned to repeat the STAR survey during 2021 and the report of the results will be made available to Cabinet and Members, to inform decision-making. - 11.2 The Council now has a new Strategic Plan and as a consequence will be reviewing its HRA Asset Management Strategy in 2021 and carrying out further consultation as part of this work.
+The new strategy will need to respond to the 'climate emergency' declared by the Council and tackle the climate challenge within the HRA.
+An updated Asset Management Strategy will be presented to Cabinet for approval at the end of the Summer 2021